0mniteck/Signal-Desktop-Mobian/README.md

 ## signal-desktop_7.23.0_arm64.deb

 This project builds Signal Desktop for Mobian Bookworm on Arm64, currently targeting tag `7.23.x`.
+Now with an optional updater client `auto-update-cron.sh`.

 This is the signed release: `builds/release/signal-desktop_7.xx.x_arm64.deb`